yousefelassal/quote-cron/README.md

 > Wishing to be friends is quick work, but friendship is a slow ripening fruit.

 > Marriage: A friendship recognized by the police.

+> Sadness flies away on the wings of time.